 The 80/20 Method

 Using the “80/20” method, you’ll use your initial wish list created at the end of your strategy.
-We’ll ask the data “What are the 20% of items on this list that will have 80% of the impact on the user’s challenges and company goals?”
-Then you’ll be able to prioritize the wish list based upon how much these ideas will impact the website.
+We’ll ask the data “what are the 20% of items on this list that will have 80% of the impact on the user’s challenges and company goals?”
+Then you’ll be able to prioritize the wish list based on how much these ideas will impact the website.
 The final 20% of the ideas after prioritization will be what we start with in the continuous improvement stage.

 This is most often done for sites that need a drastic overhaul to get results – for example, broken functionality or a difference between the businesses’ current services vs what’s on the website.